w3ctag/design-reviews/reviews/dbsc-analysis.md

 noting that the alternative offers servers more options to combine requests to reduce latency, where the proposal cannot.

-The proposal includes a redundant new session identifier field in requests.
+The proposal includes a new session identifier field in requests.
 That new field could be replaced either with a per-account resource-URL parameter or a non-DBSC cookie.